Foundational knowledge for a pain-free low back

 A Note on Yoga and Disc Healing

-I now offer a yoga class that is beneficial to this common type of low back pain, but it’s important to note that most yoga asana practices are not conducive to lumbar disc healing.
+I occasionally teach yoga classes that are beneficial to this common type of low back pain, but it’s important to note that most yoga asana practices are not conducive to lumbar disc healing.
 I’ve found that even so-called “low back” centered yoga classes feature low back stretches, like hugging your knees to your chest, or held twists.
 Yes, these feel great in the short term, but this is due to a neurological phenomenon called the stretch reflex.

 Low back stretches trick the brain into pain-free bliss for about 20 minutes.
 It feels (temporarily) wonderful, so it’s no wonder that people do them!